“It is interesting to see the direct impact teachers have on the community.” — Justin Hughes-Coleman

-Justin chose to be a teacher abroad to fulfill his desire to nourish his soul both professionally and personally.
-He explained this at the beginning of our interview.
-He added to this, “in the United States I would not be open to creating new lesson plans in subjects ranging from science to American history because I would have a bias as to what a teacher should do and the limitation on the lesson plans they are permitted to teach.
+Justin chose to be a teacher abroad to nourish his soul both professionally and personally.
+He explained: “In the United States I would not be open to creating new lesson plans in subjects ranging from science to American History because I would have a bias as to what a teacher should do and the limitation on the lesson plans they are permitted to teach.

 What are your perceptions of Madrid so far?

 “The people and other teachers in Madrid are very friendly.
-I am not used to people being so friendly and helpful.
+I am not used to that.
 Even strangers are personable.
 While looking at a piso, a receptionist at the building started speaking to me and asking me about my day.”

 “I thought Spanish people were going to be more “svelte” looking people, like you.
 But, in general, they aren’t.”

 For those of you who do not know what svelte means (me included), it means thin in an attractive or graceful way.
 I have to say, thank you, Justin (blushing)!

 As we built up our connection, Justin opened up more.

 What has been most difficult since you arrived?

 “Piso-hunting has been the most difficult.
 People canceled appointments that I reserved minutes before I arrived.
 They won’t call to cancel the appointment in advance.
 Now that I have a piso, the hardest thing to get used to is the directness of the Spanish culture.
 An example of this was when someone told me I looked very messy on the subway (in broken English-Spanish).
 I was drenched in sweat.

 On the flip side, they aren’t very forthcoming with information or specifics.
 Getting detailed information from potential landlords during the search was extremely challenging.”